Audrey Strauss: Early life and education

 Strauss was born and raised in Philadelphia, Pennsylvania, the daughter of Russian immigrants.
 She has one brother, a retired NASA doctor.
 Her parents died when she was young, after which she and her brother were raised by family friends.
-She moved to New York City to attend Barnard College of Columbia University at the age of 16, receiving a Bachelor of Arts degree and graduating cum laude.
-She then earned a Juris Doctor from Columbia Law School, where she was a Harlan Fiske Stone Scholar and Kent Scholar.
+She moved to New York City to attend Barnard College of Columbia University at the age of 16, receiving a Bachelor of Arts degree and graduating cum laude four years later.
+She then earned a Juris Doctor from Columbia Law School, where she was a Harlan Fiske Stone Scholar and James Kent Scholar.